 Departing passengers are personally questioned by security agents even before arriving at the check-in desk.

 This interview can last as little as a minute, or as long as an hour if a passenger is selected for additional screening.

 After the search, bags are placed through an X-ray machine before passengers proceed to the check-in counters.

-Occasionally, if security have assessed a person as a low risk, they will pass them straight through to the check-in desks, bypassing the main x-ray machines.
+Occasionally, if security has assessed a person as a low risk, they will pass them straight through to the check-in desks, bypassing the main x-ray machines.